Have you tried opening a bank account in Hong Kong and been rejected without any explanation from the bank?

 4. What to Do

-You may want to signal this rejection to the Hong Kong Monetary Authority (HKMA) by sending an email at the following address: firstname.lastname@example.org.
+You may want to signal this rejection to the Hong Kong Monetary Authority (HKMA) by sending an email to the following address: firstname.lastname@example.org.

 Still, be aware that this complaint may help the banking system to evolve favorably under the supervision of the HKMA but it will not, in any case, bring the bank to change their decision regarding your bank account application.

 At Statrys, we are able to offer an alternative banking solution.
-Our payment and foreign exchange platform gives you the same operational resources as traditional business banking to grow and manage your company.
+Our payment and foreign exchange platform give you the same operational resources as traditional business banking to grow and manage your company.